Araffe/araffe.github.io/_posts/2015-02-27-learning-aci-part-8-vmm-integration.markdown

   * Last time out in [part 7](https://araffe.github.io/aci/nexus%209000/2015/02/18/learning-aci-part-7-basic-connectivity), I walked through setting up basic connectivity between two bare metal hosts.

 OK, so what's next?
 In this part, we'll discuss _VMM Integration_.
 What does this mean exactly?
 Firstly, VMM stands for _Virtual Machine Manager_ - in other words, we are talking about integration with a VM management system such as VMware vCenter, Microsoft SCVMM and so on.
 At the time of writing this post, ACI supports integration with vCenter (others will be supported later), so this is what we'll concentrate on here.
-I should also point out that we could also use the Cisco _Application Virtual Switch_ (AVS) to achieve this integration, but I'm going to focus on using the regular VMware distributed virtual switch in this post.<!-- more -->
+I should also point out that we could also use the Cisco _Application Virtual Switch_ (AVS) to achieve this integration, but I'm going to focus on using the regular VMware distributed virtual switch in this post.

 But what exactly do we gain by integrating ACI with a VM management system?
 Why would we actually want to do this?
 Consider a simple example in a 'traditional' environment: let's say a server virtualisation administrator is provisioning a set of virtual machines to be used for a certain application.
 These VMs will be used across a number of application tiers (let's say web, app and DB just for simplicity).
 We can assume that there will be a port group at the virtual switch layer corresponding to each application tier and that each one will presumably map back to a VLAN on the physical network.
 But which VLAN should be used for each port group?
 The virtualisation administrator will need to work together with the network administrator to agree on which VLAN should be used for each application tier / port group.
 Is this really something a virtualisation admin wants to be worrying about?
 For that matter, does the network admin want to be worried about which VLAN is used for any given application tier?
 The answer in most cases is "no", which is precisely where ACI VMM integration comes in.